mzonov/Android-Interview-Questions/README.md

 * Describe 3 main principles of `OOP`.
 * What’s the difference between `inheritance` and `composition`?
 * What's the difference between `abstract factory` and `factory pattern`?
+* What is Inversion of Control principle about?